-In a small food processor blend the ginger, garlic, bread crumbs, and green onion until chopped and mixed together.
+In a small food processor blend the ginger, garlic, and green onion until chopped and mixed together.

 In a large food processor, add meat, egg, sesame oil and chopped veggies w/bread crumbs and turn on until the meat forms in a big ball.

-Move in to a large bowl.
+Move to a large bowl.
 I take a round TBSP and extract 2 TBSPs of meat and set aside.
-Then I will roll those into a small meat ball and place on a tray with aluminum foil.
+Then roll those into a small meat ball and place on a tray with aluminum foil covered with parchment paper.

 Mix together in a bowl and let sit for an hour or so to combine the flavors.

-In a 400ᵒ oven bake the meatballs 10 minutes.
-Add the sauce on top, put bake in the oven for 2 more minutes and serve hot, usually with pot stickers.
+In a 400ᵒ oven bake the meatballs 5 minutes.
+Remove and add the hoison sauce 1/2 tsp on top, put bake in the oven for 6 minutes and serve hot, usually with pot stickers.